knaw-huc/service-huc-editor/README.md

 ```

 **Note: CCF has some limitations!**
-* don't use attributes, as they are tied to XML and don't have a decent counterpart in JSON, RDF, ...
+- don't use attributes, as they are tied too close to XML and don't have a decent counterpart in JSON, RDF, ...

 ## Start the service